-Chris is an Outsourced Sales Manager that coaches and guides business owners who are self-managing sales and should not be.
+Chris is an Outsourced Sales Manager who coaches and guides business owners who are self-managing sales and should not be.
 He brings to show over 30 years of sales and management expertise, primarily in the HVAC world.

 In this episode, we dissect:

-02:05 When is the best time to start hiring dedicated salespeople for your business.
+02:05 When is the best time to start hiring dedicated salespeople for your business?

 07:50 What should an owner or founder look for when hiring salespeople?